MicrosoftDocs/Viva/Viva/engage/yammer-and-office-365-groups.md

 To find this information, you can do a data export and look in the groups.csv file.
 You'll need to cross-reference the owner list with the list of people who have Microsoft 365 group creation privileges.

-### Q: How long before changes to a connected Microsoft 365 group take effect in Yammer?
+### Q: How long before changes to a connected Microsoft 365 group take effect in Viva Engage?

 Changes to connected groups can take up to 24 hours to take effect throughout your network.
 This includes changes to group membership, permissions, name, and other settings.